-PricePlow and MAN Sports Kiss and Make Up
+PricePlow and MAN Sports Make Up

 So, long story short, we once again trust MAN Sports with their ingredients, and our bodies are ready to take and review GAME DAY and PUMP Powder.

-Thank you to MAN Sports for dealing with us, owning up to the mistake, and approving the lab test – you guys ultimately got the right thing done and these are the kinds of companies we like working with.
+Thank you to MAN Sports for working with us, owning up to the mistake, and approving the lab test – you guys ultimately got the right thing done and these are the kinds of companies we like working with.